2018 Land Cost Per Person (double occupancy):

 Day 4 (Wednesday): Ohrid, Macedonia

 Full day in the lakeside resort of Ohrid, classified as a UNESCO World Cultural Heritage site.
 Through the activity of St. Clement and St. Naum of Ohrid, the first pan-Slavic University in Europe, the famous “Ohrid Literary School,” was founded here.
 Morning sightseeing tour includes: the Church of St. Sofia (11th century), the most eminent medieval monument in Macedonia, with magnificent Byzantine fresco paintings, and St. Clement Church, with its Icon of Annunciation.
 In the afternoon, we will have a short drive to visit St. Naum Monastery, built on the shores of Ohrid Lake in 900 A.D. and dedicated to the Slavic missionary and educator, St. Naum of Ohrid.
-Dinner in local restaurant.
 Return to hotel for overnight.

 Day 5 (Thursday): Ohrid – Skopje (Macedonia)

 Morning departure for Skopje.
 Upon arrival enjoy a sightseeing tour, including: the Kale Fortress; the Church of the Holy Savior with its iconostas, one of the finest samples of traditional walnut woodcarving; the Old Bazaar; and the Stone Bridge.
 Next we drive to the slopes of the Vodno Mountains, where we visit the Monastery of St. Panteleimon, with its 12th-century iconostas and frescoes, ranking among the highest achievements of Byzantine art of this period.
 Dinner and overnight in Skopje.

 Day 6 (Friday): Skopje, Macedonia – Kolašin, Montenegro